-On-site inspections will be required to make certain the work conforms to the permit, local codes, and plans.
+On-site inspections will be required to make certain the work conforms to the permit, local codes and plans.
 Again, you will have access to the expertise of the code official to help you with questions or concerns regarding the project and to minimize potentially costly mistakes.
 The code official will let you know approximately how many inspections may be needed for your project.
-Usually, a one- or two-day notice is needed when requesting visits.
+Typically, a one- or twoday notice is required when requesting visits.